Code of Safe Practice

 YOUR COMMITMENT TO HEALTH AND SAFETY

-1. You must comply with the requirements and provisions of current health and safety at work legislation, especially hazardous waste and fire regulations.
+1. You must comply with the requirements and provisions of current health and safety at work legislation, including clinical facilities hazardous waste and fire regulations.

 2. For more information please visit https://www.hse.gov.uk/legislation/hswa.htm